bimmerbailey/ladybug/TROUBLESHOOTING.md

 **Error**:
 Signal handlers not working correctly or compiler warnings.

-**Fix**:
+**Fix**: ✅ FIXED

-The signal handler struct in `src/main.zig` should be modified to match the expected signature:
+The signal handler struct in `src/main.zig` has been corrected to match the expected signature:

 ```zig
 fn handle(sig: c_int, handler_ptr: ?*anyopaque) callconv(.C) void {